magmide/magmide/posts/what-is-rok.md

 http://adam.chlipala.net/papers/BedrockICFP13/BedrockICFP13.pdf
 https://plv.csail.mit.edu/bedrock/
 https://bedrocksystems.com/products/
-The original purely research version of bedrock is yet another project that is promising for the rok project, since it shows that verified *macros* are possible and tractable.
+The original purely research version of bedrock is yet another project that is promising for the magma project, since it shows that verified *macros* are possible and tractable.
 However it's still stuck in coq and therefore slow and obtuse.

 need to look at xcap paper and other references in the bedrock paper